Scattering properties of two singularly interacting particles on the half-line: Introduction

 \section{Introduction}

-In this paper we will continue the discussion of the model introduced in \cite{KM16} (see \cite{KM16Rep} for a recent generalization thereof).
-The system consists of two (distinguishable) particles moving on the real half-line $\overline{\rz}_+=[0,\infty)$ under the influence of singular and spatially localized two-particle interactions.
-More explicitly, the particles are interacting only whenever at least one particle is situated at the origin as can be understood directly from the Hamiltonian of the system which is formally given by
+In this paper we study scattering in a system of two (distinguishable) particles moving on the real half-line $\overline{\rz}_+=[0,\infty)$ under the influence of singular and spatially localized two-particle interactions.
+The formal Hamiltonian of the system shall be given by